plichten/courseProject/CodeBook.md

         subjects in the test data.
   12. The data for the test subjects, activities, and signal measurements are combined into one data frame using cbind.
   13. The training and test data are combined using rbind.
-  14. The activity labels are integrated into the activity variable using the factor command.
+  14. The activity labels are integrated into the activity variable using the factor function.
-  15. The mean and std variables are selected using the select command.
+  15. The mean and std variables are selected using the select function.
 Note: the decision was made to include all variables with mean, Mean, or std in their description.
 The reasoning was that all of these variables include measurments on the mean and standard deviation for a particular measurement.
   16. The data frame is converted to a data table.
   17. The mean for each measurment is calculated.
-  18. Columns representing the measurments for the individual signals are turned into rows using melt.
+  18. Columns representing the measurments for the individual signals are turned into rows using the melt function.
   19. The tidy data set is saved to a file named signalAverages.txt.